ilbers/isar/doc/user_manual.md

 ### Motivation

 Building applications for targets in ISAR takes a lot of time as they are built under QEMU.
-SDK providing crossbuild environment will help to solve this problem.
+SDK providing cross build environment will help to solve this problem.

 ### Approach